 My experience at the Mago Retreat Center felt like a roller coaster.
 At the high points I would feel very connected with the practice and at the low points I would feel very uncomfortable with exercises and didn’t feel like I was doing it “right”.

 Each day we began with a morning meditation at 6:30 am and would end the day around 9 pm.
 Focusing on myself for that long was emotionally draining.
-I was able to recognize that my low points were the areas where I had the most opportunity to grow.
+I recognized that my low points were the areas where I had the most opportunity to grow.
 I made it a priority to complete the exercises to the best of my ability and lean into my discomfort.

 High Point of the Retreat

 My high point was the sunrise meditation on our final day.
-Our group met at 6:45 am and hiked to a site on the property to meditate at sunrise.
-We watched the sun as it first peaked over the horizon and listened to our teacher guide us through our meditation.
+At 6:45 am, we watched the sun as it first peaked over the horizon and listened to our teacher guide us through our meditation.
 We were instructed to give thanks to this amazing event that happens every day.
 The suns rays hit our face and felt the cool air all around us – two vital resources for all living things.
 In that moment I felt very grateful.

 Low Point of the Retreat